-You’ll also benefit from a short boost in metabolic rate post-workout.
+You may also benefit from a short boost in metabolic rate post-workout.

 Just like with strength training, a short cardio workout has immediate benefits.
-Running, biking, swimming, and other cardio exercises or physical activity can burn additional calories when compared to a resting rate.
+Running, biking, swimming, and other cardio exercises or physical activity can burn additional calories compared to a resting rate.
 Plus, regular cardio is associated with improved cardiovascular health and lung capacity.

 What does all this mean?
 Regular exercise—even in short bursts—can have significant, lasting positive effects on helping you restart your metabolism.

 Your metabolism converts food into energy.
 Naturally, then, your diet will have an impact on the way your metabolism functions.

 One potential trick is to eat a diet high in lean protein.
 Research links a protein-rich diet to changes in hormone secretion, alterations in gluconeogenesis, and a higher thermic effect in the body.
 Translation: Protein can jumpstart your metabolism.

 Try incorporating more high-protein whole foods in the metabolic reset diet, such as: